python-cffi/cffi/doc/source/using.rst

 discouraged: using this a style, we are more likely to forget the callback object too early, when it is still in use.

-.. versionadded:: 1.2

-   If you want to be sure to catch all exceptions, use ``ffi.callback(..., onerror=func)``.
+*New in version 1.2:* If you want to be sure to catch all exceptions, use ``ffi.callback(..., onerror=func)``.
 If an exception occurs and ``onerror`` is specified, then ``onerror(exception, exc_value, traceback)`` is called.
 This is useful in some situations where you cannot simply write ``try: except:`` in the main callback function, because it might not catch exceptions raised by signal
 handlers: if a signal occurs while in C, it will be called after entering the main callback function but before executing the ``try:``.

 If ``onerror`` returns normally, then it is assumed that it handled the exception on its own and nothing is printed to stderr.
 If ``onerror`` raises, then both tracebacks are printed.
 Finally, ``onerror`` can itself provide the result value of the callback in C, but doesn't have to: if it simply returns None---or if ``onerror`` itself fails---then the value of ``error`` will be used, if any.

 Note the following hack: in ``onerror``, you can access the original callback arguments as follows.
 First check if ``traceback`` is not None (it is None e.g. if the whole function ran successfully but there was an error converting the value returned: this occurs after the call).
 If ``traceback`` is not None, then ``traceback.tb_frame`` is the frame of the outermost function, i.e. directly the one invoked by the callback handler.
 So you can get the value of ``argname`` in that frame by reading ``traceback.tb_frame.f_locals['argname']``.

 FFI Interface